gieseladev/giesela/README.md

 containerised which - as we all know - improves everything by about 1000%...

 In all seriousness though, there have been some changes [listed here](#whats-new).
-While some might seem trivial, it is important to keep in mind that there are a lot of smaller/internal changes that aren't listed which - over time - add up to be quite important.

 ### Which version should I run?
 ~~Neither tbh~~